-Blue Cheese and Pear Salad composed in layers on a white, oval platter
+Blue Cheese and Pear Salad composed in layers on a white, oval platter.

-When making salads for company, a composed salad creates an elegant presentation.
+• When making salads for company, a composed salad creates an elegant presentation.
 A composed salad is basically an artfully arranged salad—whether the ingredients are aligned in rows, concentric circles or set in wedges as if divided by bicycle spokes.
-I selected an oval platter and lined the pecans, pears, lettuces, and blue cheese up like soldiers.
-Just before serving, I drizzled with the maple vinaigrette.
-For a weeknight meal, I’d toss all the ingredients together in a salad bowl per usual.

 Blue Cheese and Pear Salad on a white, oval ceramic plate

 With pears at the peak of their season, this salad is ideal in the fall or winter.
 When there’s nary a red tomato in sight, it’s time to focus on the season’s best and ripest.
-And a maple vinaigrette is the perfect salad dressing with a slight sweetness to play off the crisp, slightly bitter greens and tangy cheese.
+Plus, a maple vinaigrette is the perfect salad dressing with a slight sweetness to play off the crisp, slightly bitter greens and tangy cheese.

 Using real maple syrup is key.
 The mass-marketed brands with artificial maple flavoring just won’t do.
 You can use baby spinach in place of the baby greens if you prefer, buy already candied nuts and use your favorite blue cheese.
 Custom make this Pear Gorgonzola Salad to your liking!

-Tips for Making a Composed Fall Salad:
+Tips for Making Composed Fall Salad Recipes:

 First, you may be wondering what constitutes a composed salad.
 A composed salad is arranged instead of tossed, making an impressive presentation.
 Here are a few tips for making the best composed salad.